tompittson/katacoda-scenarios/container-process-entrypoint-cmd/step2.md

 Stop the container (using the time command to see how long it takes) `time docker stop docker-sleep-infinity`{{execute}}

 > It takes over 10s!
 This is because the sleep command does not respond to the SIGTERM signal and the container does not stop until the grace period is over and a SIGKILL signal is sent to the process.
-This demonstrates why it is important that the main process in a containers responds correctly to the termination signals.
+This demonstrates why it is important that the main process in a container responds correctly to the termination signals.
 Imagine the scenario where the application is in the middle of a write operation to a file and it is suddenly killed.

 Run the container again this time with an init process that correctly responds to the signals `docker run -d --init --rm --name docker-sleep-infinity busybox sleep infinity`{{execute}}